Ragnyll/ragnyll.github.io/_posts/2023-04-11-mid-level-swe-resume.md

 statement.
 But where the objective statement is only one sentence that likely doesn't make the case for your interest, the cover letter makes up for that.
-It gives you the room to make the case for why your skills are transferrable, and let's you talk about what it is that interests you in that realm of technology.
+It gives you the room to make the case for why your skills are transferrable, and lets you talk about what it is that interests you in that realm of technology.
 I reccomend having a cover letter ready for almost every job you apply for.
 Once you have one it is a relatively low effort task to adjust it for a given position and it can help set your application apart from someone who has the